-- Re-synchronize all signals at the destination before use. - Only remove clock or power when the interface is in the Q_STOPPED state. - To ensure operation of the four-phase handshake, register all QREQ, QACCEPTn and QDENYn outputs. - Drive the QACTIVE signal either directly by a register, or by a number of registers whose contributions are combined using a logical OR.
-ARM strongly recommends that any OR combining is implemented using instantiated glitch-free OR gates.
+- Re-synchronize all signals at the destination before use. - Only remove clock or power when the interface is in the Q STOPPED state. - To ensure operation of the four-phase handshake, register all QREQn, QACCEPTn, and QDENY outputs. - The QACTIVE signal is driven either directly by a register, or by a number of registers whose contributions are logically combined.
+ARM strongly recommends that this combining logic is limited to a logical OR, where possible, and is implemented using instantiated gates. - When other logic is implemented, the implications of QACTIVE source register changes on the output QACTIVE signal must be carefully considered.
+Although the handshake protocol guarantees functionally correct behavior regardless of QACTIVE behavior, ARM recommends implementing the simplest possible logic to minimize the likelihood of introduced glitches at the QACTIVE output.